 [James MALTON's 1792 view of the then recently completed Customs House on the north bank of the Liffey, Dublin.]

-And there is more than just a distinct possibility that a few years after his marriage, John PIGOTT gained employment in the Department of Revenue, ending up as a Land Carriage Officer in Dublin for Customs and Excise, his original commission as a Tide Waiter having been dated January 1804 [Appendix to the Second Report of the Commissioners of Enquiry into the Collection and Management of the Revenue arising in Ireland, 1822, page 290].
+And there is more than just a distinct possibility that a few years after his marriage, John PIGOTT gained employment in the Department of Revenue as a Land Carriage Officer in Dublin for Customs and Excise, his original commission having been dated January 1804 [Appendix to the Second Report of the Commissioners of Enquiry into the Collection and Management of the Revenue arising in Ireland, 1822, page 290]:

-John Senior was recorded with the occupation "Publicanus" (otherwise Public Servant/Tax Collector), in the Admissions Register of Trinity College, Dublin, for the entry on 5 July 1832 of his youngest son William PIGOTT (he was to become the father of William Jackson PIGOTT or WJP).
+John Senior was recorded with the occupation "Publicanus" (otherwise Civil Servant in the Revenue, or Tax Collector), in the Admissions Register of Trinity College, Dublin, for the entry on 5 July 1832 of his youngest son William PIGOTT (he was to become the father of William Jackson PIGOTT or WJP).

 John PIGOTT Senior died at his residence, in Charlotte Street, on 30 September 1838, aged 79.